frederic-perez/AmE-dictionary/data/dictionary.md

 __Concacaf__
 __concatenate__ _v_ /kahn-KAT-uh-nayt/
 __concede__ _v_ _A total of 44 goals scored and 48 conceded last year._
-__conceit<sup>1</sup>__ _n_ :dart::three: A favorable and especially unduly high opinion of one’s own abilities or worth. _Syn_ amour-propre, vanity _She was convinced that she was worthy of marrying royalty, but her vanity and conceit only made her less attractive to the prince._
+__conceit<sup>1</sup>__ _n_ :dart::four: A favorable and especially unduly high opinion of one’s own abilities or worth. _Syn_ amour-propre, vanity _She was convinced that she was worthy of marrying royalty, but her vanity and conceit only made her less attractive to the prince._
 __conceit<sup>2</sup>__ _v_ (Obsolete) To understand; conceive.
 __conceited__ _adj_ :three: Holding or characterized by an unduly high opinion of oneself. _Syn_ swollen-headed, egotistical, vain _She was a conceited, boastful old thing, and even misfortune could not humble her._ _Conceited delusion._
 __conceivably__